This Beyonder case story is partially based on an article featured on Nemitek, in collaboration with F-Tech, our trusted Cotes Partner in Norway.

 Another alternative that is being considered is a CO2 heat pump.

 "A heat pump combined with the Cotes dehumidifier is a good solution.
 Instead of using electricity for heating, you can use the electricity for a CO2 heat pump and get both cooling and heat," says Johannessen.

 "When we utilize both the hot and cold side of the heat pump, the power saving factor becomes very high, up to six to eight," estimates project manager Odd Olav Fosso from F-Tech, a trusted Cotes Partner in Norway for over 20 years.

-"I believe Beyonder is operating the world’s most sustainable and energy-efficient battery dry room today," comments Thomas Rønnow, owner and Head of Business Unit, Battery Manufacturing at Cotes.
+"I believe Beyonder is operating the world’s most sustainable and energy-efficient battery dry room today," comments Thomas Rønnow, Business Development Manager and Owner of Cotes.

 Designed for greater flexibility and safety